 Buckeye and owl canyons

 This part of the mountain, north of downtown Brisbane, represents some of the most sensitive habitat on the mountain for the endangered Callippe Silverspot and Mission Blue butterflies.
-Saved by a Mountain Watch grassroots effort and a California State bond measure in 1989, the land is owned by the state of California and represents some of the most beautiful regions of the mountain.
-Stewardship efforts focus on restoring the grassland habitat of the butterflies that are endangered by invasive plants and scrub succession.
+Saved by a Mountain Watch grassroots effort and a California State bond measure in 1989, the land is owned by the California Department of Fish and Wildlife, and represents some of the most beautiful regions of the mountain.
+Stewardship efforts focus on restoring the native grassland habitat of the butterflies that are under threat from invasive plants and scrub succession.

-At the bottom of Owl Canyon is a 2-acre habitat for Mission Blue butterflies that Mountain Watch volunteers have carefully restored over years.
-The area is home to lupinis formosis or “summer lupine”.
+Near the bottom of Owl Canyon is a .5-acre habitat for Mission Blue butterflies that Mountain Watch volunteers have carefully restored over years.
+The area is home to Lupinis formosus or “summer lupine”.
 Mission Blue butterflies will live their entire life cycle on this plant which is one of three lupines present on San Bruno Mountain.
 The summer lupines grow in moist areas and are favored by the butterflies in drought years when other types of lupines may dry out.

 The Bog Trail region at the top of San Bruno Mountain